gauntface/gaunt.dev/content/blog/2012/11/14/ui-on-the-big-screen-android.md

 ---
 title: "UI on the Big Screen & Android"
-excerpt: "A look at the best practices for UI on TV and comparing them to what we have on Android today."
+description: "A look at the best practices for UI on TV and comparing them to what we have on Android today."
 mainImage: "/images/blog/2014/06/15/5232306429-b3ec9418dc-o.jpg"
 primaryColor: "#3fcae3"
 date: "2012-11-14T16:55:44-08:00"